rcruz04/azure-network-protocols/README.md

 *Open Wireshark and filter for ICMP traffic*
 </h3>
 <p>
 Open the installer file and click through to install wireshark.
-After installing, open wireshark and click the fin to start analizing.
+After installing, open wireshark and click the fin to start analyzing.
 Then go to the search bar and type "icmp" to filter for that kind of traffic.
 </p>
 <br />